mindspore-ai/docs/tutorials/source_en/custom_program/fusion_pass.md

 - **enable_cluster_ops**: Add specified operators to the set of operators participating in fusion based on the default fusion operator list.
 For example, setting `--enable_cluster_ops=MatMul` allows the MatMul operator to participate in fusion.
 The list of default fusion operators can be found in Appendix 2.
 - **disable_cluster_ops**: Prevent the specified operators from participating in the fusion set.
 - **enable_cluster_ops_only**: Allow only the specified operators to participate in the fusion set.
 When this option is set, the above two options are ignored.
-- **enable_packet_ops_only**: When enabling the kernel packet feature, this option restricts fusion to the specified operators only.
-- **disable_packet_ops**: When enabling the kernel packet feature, this option prohibits fusion for the specified operators.
 - **disable_fusion_pattern**: Prevent the specified fusion pattern from participating in the fusion set.
 The list of default fusion pattern can be found in Appendix 4.
 - **enable_fusion_pattern_only**: Allow only the specified fusion pattern to participate in the fusion set.
 When this option is set, the above option is ignored.